ciscoheat/haxedci-example/README.md

 	}
 }
 ```
 This is a very close mapping of the mental model to code, which is the goal of DCI.
 Note how we're using the RoleInterface method only for the actual Data operation, the rest is functionality, collaboration between Roles.
-We have the need for another RoleMethod on destination called `deposit`:
+This collaboration requires a RoleMethod on destination called `deposit`:
 ```actionscript
 @role var destination =	{
 	var roleInterface : {